QiQiQiQiQ/MA_sniffing_host/README.md

 # Sniffing
-Enables the data transfer from a virtual machine linux client to windows host over TCP/IP protocol
+Enables the transfer of the captured wireless traffic on a linux from virtual machine client to windows host over TCP/IP socket

 The sniffer program: https://github.com/QiQiQiQiQ/iso15118_wifi